 Action Level (AL) The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.
+Analyte A substance whose chemical constituents are being identified and measured.
 Avg Regulatory compliance with some MCLs is based on running annual average of monthly samples.
 Level 1 Assessment A study of the water system to identify potential problems and determine (if possible) why total coliform bacteria have been found in our water system Level 2 Assessment A very detailed study of the water system to identify potential problems and determine (if possible) why an E. coli MCL violation has occurred and/or why total coliform bacteria have been found in our water system on multiple occasions.
 Maximum Contaminant Level (MCL) The highest level of contaminant that is allowed in drinking water.
 MCLs are set as close to the MCLGs as feasible using the best available treatment technology Maximum Contaminant Level Goal (MCLG) The level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLGs allow for a margin of safety.
 Maximum residual disinfectant level (MRDL) The highest level of disinfectant is allowed in drinking water.
 There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants.
 Maximum residual disinfectant level goal (MRDLG) The level of a drinking water disinfectant below which there is no known or expected risk to health.
 MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants.
-MFL Million fibers per liter (a measure of asbestos) NA Not Applicable or MCL not regulated ND Non-detect.
+MFL Million fibers per liter (a measure of asbestos) mrem Millirems per year (a measure of radiation absorbed by the body) NA MCL not regulated; Not applicable.
+ND Non-detect.
 Indicates a contaminant was not detected in the sample.
-If contaminant was present, it was below the detection limit for the laboratory test. pCi/L Picocuries per liter (a measure of radioactivity); One pCi/L is equivalent to two atoms disintegrating per minute per liter. ppb Parts per billion or micrograms per liter ($\mu g/L$); one ounce in 7,350,000 gallons of water.
-In other words, if an Olympic sized swimming pool were filled with pingpong balls, a ppb would be equivalent to one ping-pong ball in that pool. ppm Parts per million or milligrams per liter (mg/L); one ounce in 7,350 gallons of water.
+If contaminant was present, it was below the detection limit for the laboratory test. pCi/L Picocuries per liter (a measure of radioactivity); One pCI/L is equivalent to two atoms disintegrating per minute per liter. ppb parts per billion or micrograms per liter ( $\mu g/L$ ); one ounce in 7,350,000 gallons of water.
+In other words, if an Olympic sized swimming pool were filled with pingpong balls, a ppb would be equivalent to one ping-pong ball in that pool. ppm parts per million or 1 milligram per liter (mg/L); one ounce in 7,350 gallons of water.
 In other words, if you were to fill a 10-gallon aquarium using an eyedropper, it would take 1 million individual drops to do so.
-So, one (1) drop in 10 (ten) gallons is 1 ppm.
-Treatment Technique (TT) Required process intended to reduce the level of a contaminant in drinking water.
+So, one (1) drop in 10 gallons is 1 ppm.
+Treatment Technique (TT) Required process intended to reduce the level of a contaminant in drinking water. ·